Gerstenhaber algebra structure on the Hochschild cohomology of quadratic string algebras: Introduction

 \section{Introduction}

 Let $A$ be an associative, finite dimensional algebra over an algebraically closed field $k$.
-It is well known that there exists a finite quiver $Q$ such that $A$ is Morita equivalent to $kQ/I$, where $kQ$ is the path algebra of $Q$ and $I$ is an admissible two-sided ideal of $kQ$.
+By a fundamental result in representation theory it is well known that there exists a finite quiver $Q$ such that $A$ is Morita equivalent to $kQ/I$, where $kQ$ is the path algebra of $Q$ and $I$ is an admissible two-sided ideal of $kQ$, see for instance \cite[Theorem 3.7]{ASS}.
 The pair $(Q,I)$ is called a bound quiver of $A$.

 A finite dimensional algebra is called {\bf biserial} if the radical of every projective indecomposable module is the sum of two uniserial modules whose intersection is simple or zero, see~\cite{F}.
-These algebras have been studied by several authors and from different points of view since there are a lot of natural examples of algebras which turn out to be of this kind.
+These algebras have been studied by several authors and from different points of view since there are a lot of natural examples of algebras which turn out to be of this kind: Nakayama algebras~\cite{N}, Kawada algebras~\cite{K,R1}, blocks of group algebras with cyclic or dihedral defect groups~\cite{J,E,R0}, iterated tilted algebras of type $A$ and $\tilde{A}$~\cite{AH, AS}, Brauer graph algebras~\cite{SS} and algebras appearing in the Gel{\cprime}fand-Ponomarev classification of Harish-Chandra modules over the Lorentz group~\cite{GP}.

-The representation theory of these algebras was first studied by Gelfand and Ponomarev in~\cite{GP}: they have provided the methods in order to classify all their indecomposable representations.
-This classification shows that biserial algebras are always tame, see also~\cite{WW}.
+The representation theory of these algebras was first studied by Gel{\cprime}fand and Ponomarev in~\cite{GP}: they have provided the methods in order to classify all their indecomposable representations.
+This classification shows that biserial algebras are always tame, see also~\cite{CB}.
 They are an important class of algebras whose representation theory has been very well described, see~\cite{AS,BR}.

-The subclass of {\bf special biserial algebras} was first studied by Skowro\'nski and Waschb{\"u}ch in~\cite{SW} where they characterize the biserial algebras of finite representation type.
+The subclass of {\bf special biserial algebras} was studied by Skowro\'nski and Waschb{\"u}sch in~\cite{SW} where they characterize the biserial algebras of finite representation type.
+The definition of these algebras can be given in terms of conditions on the bound quiver $(Q,I)$ associated (see Section \ref{definiciones}).
 A classification of the special biserial algebras which are minimal representation-infinite has been given by Ringel in~\cite{R}.

-An algebra is called a {\bf string algebra} if it is Morita equivalent to a monomial special biserial algebra.
+This class of algebras has played an important r\^{o}le in the study of self-injective algebras, and their representation theory is well understood.
+There is a beautiful description of all finite-dimensional indecomposable modules over special biserial algebras: they are either string modules or band modules or non-uniserial projective-injective modules, see~\cite{BR, WW}.